mattkse/Linux-kernel-debugging/Linux Kernel.md

 **Test of gdb**

 The above shows setting a breakpoint (b) and continuing (c) verifying all is working.
+Note that a conncetion is made from the debugging VM to the target VM over the serial port by entering "target remote /dev/ttyS0" from the gdb command line on the debugging VM.

 ### 5.1 Viewing the Source Code in GDB